Most recently updated on January 13, 2024

 The facility is the terminus for the only offshore super port in the United States, a complex located 15 miles off the Louisiana coast that produces 500,000 barrels of crude oil a day.
 The South Louisiana port is also the origin of a 640-mile pipeline that transports 800 barrels of oil a day to the Midwest.

 The port handles nearly $70 billion in trade annually and supports more than 30,000 direct jobs.

 One product LaPlace is well known for is the pork sausage known as andouille.
 In 1972, the governor of Louisiana declared LaPlace the “Official Andouille Capital of the World.”
 The town hosts a regional Andouille Festival in October.
-This year’s event is scheduled for October 22 to October 24.

 It also has Jacob’s World Famous Andouille, a little restaurant that’s been in the same barn-like structure on West Airline Highway since 1928.
 You can get all kinds of sausage, including andouille, as well as smoked chicken.